 The Series A Convertible Preferred Stock ranks senior to the shares of the Company's common stock, with respect to dividend rights and rights on the distribution of assets on any voluntary or involuntary liquidation, dissolution or winding up of the affairs of the Company.
 Holders of Series A Convertible Preferred Stock are entitled to a cumulative dividend at the rate of 5.5% per annum, payable quarterly in arrears.
 Dividends can be paid in cash, in kind with Series A Convertible Preferred Stock or any combination of the two options at the Company's sole discretion.
-During 2021, we paid Carlyle cash dividends of \$43.0 million and dividends in-kind of \$14.3 million for the Series A Convertible Preferred Stock.
+During 2022, we paid Carlyle cash dividends of \$14.9 million and dividends in-kind of \$44.1 million (in the form of 44.166 additional shares of Series A Convertible Preferred Stock) for the Series A Convertible Preferred Stock.